-As of March 2019, our modest editorial team consists of these three: Zét Nguyễn, who in another incarnation holds a PhD on James Joyce from NTU, Singapore and is currently building her academic CV of journal articles and book contributions; Nguyễn An Lý, whose MA from University of York, UK helps her tremendously in translations of Margaret Atwood, Amos Oz, Kazuo Ishiguro and other authors of such forte; and our precious secretary Anh Tuệ Văn, who is working towards her first degree as an adult student in psychology.
+As of March 2019, our modest editorial team consists of: Zét Nguyễn, who in another incarnation holds a PhD on James Joyce from NTU, Singapore and is currently building her academic CV of journal articles and book contributions, and Nguyễn An Lý, whose MA from University of York, UK helps her tremendously in translations of Margaret Atwood, Amos Oz, Kazuo Ishiguro and other authors of such forte.
 We have been working in publication and translation; Zzz Review is our “professional hobby”, so to speak.
 We are furthermore enjoying the professional support, both occassional and sustained, of various experienced and trusted friends; among whom former colleague Anh Tuệ Văn has been a tremendous help in more than one aspects since the very beginning.

 Born into the first generation of private-sector publishing in Vietnam, growing up in the era of the democratizing Internet, just recently mature enough to be in conversation with and gain empathy towards our multifaceted predecessors, we hope to provide a platform where ages, genres, styles, tastes, ideologies and orientations can feel equally at ease.
 We invite contributions from veteran, revered translators and critics and insightful first-timers alike.
 The only things we do not tolerate are plagiarism and hate speech.